NeoGeographyToolkit/StereoPipeline/docs/tools/mapproject.rst

 --nodata-value <float(default: -32768)>
     No-data value to use unless specified in the input image.

---t_srs <proj4 string>
+--t_srs <string (default: "")>
-    Specify the output projection (PROJ.4 string).
+    Specify the output projection as a GDAL projection string (WKT, GeoJSON, or PROJ.4).
 If not provided, use the one from the DEM.

 --tr <float>
     Set the output file resolution (ground sample distance) in target